Whistleblowing

 Public sector socio-economic duty and dual discrimination

-The Government has previously said it would bring into force certain provisions in the Equality Act 2010.
+The Government has said previously it would bring into force certain provisions in the Equality Act 2010.
 A call for evidence launched (now closed) confirms that the Government is committed to bringing into force the following:

 - Protections against dual discrimination, i.e. where discrimination is because of a combination of two relevant protected characteristics, in section 14 of the Equality Act 2010 (which has never been brought into force since the Equality Act 2010 became law).